offdarecord/presents/README.md

     * Meet-ups

 > Just trying to give something back to the security community.

-> Coffee us my currency.
+> Coffee is my currency.